Nonspherical oscillations of an encapsulated magnetic microbubble: Numerical results and discussion

 \subsection{Stability diagrams}

-In the study of bubble dynamics under an applied magnetic field, all even-numbered shape modes are excited, making it challenging to determine the number of modes need to be considered for analysis.
-To address this challenge, the pressure-frequency stability diagram (see figure~\ref{fig:3}(a)) is analyzed as a function of the number of modes, while applying pressure at infinity as $p_{\infty}=p_0(1+\epsilon_p\cos{\omega_dt}).$ Here, $\epsilon_p$ and $\omega_d$ represent dimensionless acoustic pressure and circular frequency, respectively.
+In the study of bubble dynamics under an applied magnetic field, all even-numbered shape modes are excited, making it challenging to determine the number of modes needed to be considered for analysis.
+To address this challenge, the pressure-frequency stability diagram (see figure~\ref{fig:5}a) is analyzed as a function of the number of modes, while applying pressure at infinity as $p_{\infty}=p_0(1+\epsilon_p\cos{\omega_dt}).$ Here, $\epsilon_p$ and $\omega_d$ represent dimensionless acoustic pressure with ambient pressure and circular frequency, respectively.
 The stability curve represents the critical pressure above which the amplitude response of at least one nonspherical mode $a_k$ changes its behavior from bounded oscillations to exponential blowup.

 In the simulations, the coils are assumed to carry a current of $I = 100$ kA, with the number of coil turns set to $ N_1 = 1000$, a thickness of $\epsilon = 20 $ nm, and an initial bubble radius of $R_0 = 10$ $\mu$m.

-Figure~\ref{fig:3}a shows that as the number of modes increases from 12 to 32, the critical pressure curves in the $\epsilon_p - \omega_d $ plane stabilize, defining a well-converged stable region where the linearized non-spherical oscillation equations remain valid.
+Figure~\ref{fig:5}a shows that as the number of modes increases from 12 to 32, the critical pressure curves in the $\epsilon_p - \omega_d $ plane stabilize, defining a well-converged stable region where the linearized non-spherical oscillation equations remain valid.
 This convergence occurs because, in the absence of initial disturbances in the shape modes, the $a_2$ mode is initially dominant.
-The amplitude of each successive even-numbered mode gradually decreases, approaching zero at higher mode numbers.
+The amplitude of each successive even-numbered mode gradually decreases, approaching nearly zero at higher mode numbers.

-Furthermore, the stability analysis results discussed in Section \ref{s:7} indicate that the first mode to become unstable during a frequency sweep shifts to higher modes as frequency increases, as shown in figure~\ref{fig:3}b.
-This explains the convergence of critical pressure curve when more than 16 modes are considered for driving frequencies up to $6$ MHz.
+Furthermore, the stability analysis results discussed in Section \ref{s:4} indicate that the first mode to become unstable during a frequency sweep shifts to higher modes as frequency increases, as shown in figure~\ref{fig:5}b.
+This explains the convergence of the critical pressure curve when more than 16 modes are considered for driving frequencies up to $6$ MHz.